wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    AM
       `AndyMark, Inc <https://www.andymark.com/>`__ - strives to develop innovative products and outstanding service while inspiring our customers and making a positive impact in our community.

+   AprilTags
+       Visual tags that provide low overhead, high accuracy localization.
+AprilTags are useful for helping your robot know where it is at on the field, so it can align itself to some goal position.

    auto
       The first phase of each match is called Autonomous (auto) and consists of the robot's running pre-programmed instructions.